-- stay-at-home guidance for people with suspected or confirmed COVID-19 - stay-at-home guidance for non-household contacts of people with confirmed COVID-19

-This will help reduce the risk of spreading COVID-19 to other members of your household and community.
-In both cases you must stay at home at all times and not have contact with other people.
+- Stay-at-home guidance for people with suspected or confirmed COVID-19. - Stay-at-home guidance for non-household contacts of people with confirmed COVID-19 must isolate at all times and not have contact with other people.
 There are only very limited circumstances when you do not have to do this, such as seeking medical assistance.
 If you do leave your home during your period of self-isolation for a permitted reason, you should maintain social distancing, keep 2 metres apart from other people, and wear a face covering where possible.